frovedis/frovedis/doc/manual/manual_python.md

 - A string function name such as 'max', 'min', etc.
 - list of functions and/or function names, For example, ['max', 'mean'].
 - dictionary with keys as column labels and values as function name or list of such functions.
+- In case func is None, then it will confirm if  any keyword arguments are provided.
+If **kwargs are not provided then it will raise an Exception.

 For Example, {'Age': ['max','min','mean'], 'Ename': ['count']}

+**_axis_**: It accepts an integer or string object as parameter.
+It is used to decide whether to perform aggregation along the columns or rows.
+(Default: 0)

+- **0 or 'index'**: perform aggregation along the indices.

+_**\*args**_: This is an unused parameter.
+_**\*\*kwargs**_: Additional keyword arguments to be passed to the function.

 __Purpose__
 It computes an aggregate operation based on the condition specified in 'func'.

-**Currently, this method will perform aggregation operation along the rows.**
+**Currently, this method will perform aggregation operation to each column.**

 **Creatinng frovedis DataFrame from pandas DataFrame:**